 But sometimes I want to top my low-carb cakes and cupcakes with a frosting that’s slightly less buttery, but still rich and delicious.
-So I developed this super-velvety sugar-free vanilla frosting.
+So I developed this super-velvety vanilla-flavored sugar-free frosting.
 It’s a tad lighter than regular buttercream frosting but still outstandingly rich.
 And it’s perfect for piping; just wait till you see these photos (and I’m not even a professional confectioner, I swear!)

 Tips for making The Very Best Sugar-Free Vanilla Frosting

 Although it only calls for a few ingredients, you’ll need a little bit more time to prepare this frosting.
 In many of my previous frosting recipes, you just mix all the ingredients together and that’s it.
 This recipe takes a little more effort, but believe me, it’s more than worth it!

 So, the key to this frosting is a vanilla custard that works as a velvety base.
 The custard is really easy to make: You just mix all the custard ingredients together and heat over a low heat until thick.
 Easy as pie — or should I say custard?

 Beating the softened butter (softened = at room temperature) until fluffy and pale before you add the custard is another key to ensuring that this frosting is really light.

 Then you just add the custard and the rest of the ingredients and beat again until fluffy.
 Done!

 Actually, it doesn’t matter if you add the vanilla extract and the salt to the butter before beating it or after — you might notice that I’ve mixed up things a little in the video and don’t add the ingredients in the same order than in the recipe.
 It doesn’t matter; the result is the same.